 While the majority of substances with the word "fat" in them are not so great for you, this is especially true for trans fats.
 You're probably already aware that trans fats can be detrimental to your health but now the FDA has decided to remove all partially hydrogenated oils -- trans fats -- from all foods by 2018.
 Let's take a look at what trans fats are, why they're bad for you and how to cut them from your diet until they're removed from the food industry.

 What Trans Fats Are

 Trans fats, or trans fatty acids, are naturally found in meat products in small doses and they're also added during processing of many foods.
 Trans fats can give food a longer shelf life and help maintain freshness.
 This processed form is created by adding hydrogen to vegetable oil.
 These forms of trans fat are called partially hydrogenated oils and these are what the FDA is outlawing.
-Found in many foods like pies, pizza and French fries, partially hydrogenated oils are also sometimes used as cooking oil in fryers because they last longer than other oils and don't have to be changes as often.
-While trans fats can also provide flavoring for foods, generally the negatives outweigh the positives.
+Found in many foods like pies, pizza and french fries, partially hydrogenated oils are also used as cooking oil in fryers because they last longer than other oils and don't have to be changed as often.
+While trans fats can provide flavoring for foods, the negatives outweigh the positives.